-Members of the World Employment Confederation are committed to the WEC Code of Conduct.
-This Code contains the Principles that ethical, quality and professional private employment services should deploy in the provision of their services.
-The principles include a ban on fee charging to jobseekers and workers, the appropriate use of personal data and dedication to compliance, social dialogue remedy, health and safety at work and non-discrimination of workers and jobseekers.
+Members of the World Employment Confederation are committed to the WEC Code of Conduct which contains principles that ethical, quality and professional private employment services should deploy in the provision of their services.
+Such principles include a ban on fee charging to jobseekers and workers, dedication to compliance, health and safety at work and non-discrimination.
+WEC also has a dedicated Code of Ethical Principles to be followed by its members in their use of Artificial Intelligence.

 The Code of Conduct of the World Employment Confederation is informed by the International Labour Organisation’s Fundamental Rights and Principles at work, international labour standards, and guidance on Business and Human Rights and Corporate Social Responsibility.
 It establishes 10 principles.